freeCodeCamp/freeCodeCamp/README.md

 Pro Tips
 --------
-- When you install a new npm package, add a *--save* flag and it will be automatially added to `package.json` as well.
+- When installing an NPM package, add a *--save* flag, and it will be automatially added to `package.json` as well.
 For example, `npm install --save moment`.
 - Use [async.parallel()](https://github.com/caolan/async#parallel) when you neeed to run multiple asynchronous tasks, and then render a page, but only when all tasks are completed.
 For example, you might